seanjamescurrie/patient-list/README.md

 After each patient enters details they will be notified of their doctor.

-Prompted to enter 0 to continue entering patients or 999 to move onto section that will simulate how a doctor will interact with the application.
+Prompted to enter 0 to continue entering patients or 999 to move onto section that will simulate how a doctor will interact with the application. *(each array is set to a  maximum length of 2 indexes)*

 *Use the following input information (in any order):*